gabrielasimon21/python-project/README.md

 The data used in this project consists of a dataset of travel information about cities.
 It contains information related to budget, ideal trip duration, and temperature in each city, as well as rankings from 1 to 5 of the main features a trip destination could have.
 The dataset can be downloaded from Kaggle in the following url: [link to dataset](https://www.kaggle.com/datasets/furkanima/worldwide-travel-cities-ratings-and-climate/data).

+> **Note on Version Control:** The dataset file (`worldwide-travel-cities.csv`, ~500KB) has been intentionally included in this repository.
+This is required for the application to function when deployed on Streamlit Cloud, as the platform needs direct access to the source data to build the environment.

 ## Pages